Calpoog/responsive_toolkit/README.md

 ),
 ```

-The `ResponsiveColumnConfig` are composable, such that properties not defined in one are composed up from the smallest breakpoint to the one currently being shown.
-In the above example, when the screen is size `md`, the `offset` is still from the config given for the `xs` breakpoint.
-If a property isn't provided in *any* of the breakpoints, it will be an auto column with the defaults of `offset`/`order` 0 and a `type` `ResponsiveColumnType.auto`.
+The `ResponsiveColumnConfig` are composable, meaning that properties not defined in one are composed up from the smallest breakpoint to the one currently being shown.
+In the above example, when the screen is size `md`, the `offset` is still from the config given for the `xs` breakpoint (because no offset was specified for `md`).
+If a property isn't provided in *any* of the breakpoints, it will be a column with the defaults of `offset`/`order` 0 and `type` `ResponsiveColumnType.auto`.